 Process for Securing Accommodations

-Disability Resources, Education, & Access Management provides access services to Gonzaga University's programs, services, activities, and facilities for qualified students with disabilities in compliance with federal and state laws.
-DREAM may arrange or provide academic adjustments, accommodations, auxiliary aids, assistive technology, advocacy and other types of assistance for students with disabilities.
+Disability Access (formerly DREAM) provides access services to Gonzaga University's programs, services, activities, and facilities for qualified students with disabilities in compliance with federal and state laws.
+Disability Access may arrange or provide academic adjustments, accommodations, auxiliary aids, assistive technology and other types of assistance for students with disabilities.
+Applying for accommodation is a voluntary, self identifying process - initiated by the student.

 Process for Securing Accommodations

-Gonzaga University students who require access or accommodation due to a disability must contact DREAM.
-Students must complete the DREAM process for acquiring accommodations.
+Gonzaga University students who require access or accommodation due to a disability must contact the DIsability Access Office, and must complete the process for acquiring accommodations .
 Both permanent and temporary conditions can qualify for accommodation.
+A disability, under the American's with Disabilities Act (as amended), is defined as any physical or mental impairment that substantially limits one or more major life activity of an individual.

-If you are unsure if you have a medical condition that qualifies for disability accommodations, please call (509-313-4134) or come into the DREAM office (Foley Library 209) and talk to a staff member, do not delay meeting with a DREAM representative out of concern for not having appropriate paperwork.
+If you are unsure if you have a medical condition that qualifies for disability accommodations, please call (509-313-4134) or come into the Disability Access office (Foley Library 209) and talk to a staff member, do not delay meeting with a Disability Access representative out of concern for not having appropriate paperwork.

-There are three steps to the DREAM process for acquiring accommodations:
+There are three steps to the process for acquiring accommodations:

-If you are already seeking treatment for a condition, ask your treating professional to send documentation to DREAM.
+If you are already seeking treatment for a condition, ask your treating professional to send documentation to our office.
 The documentation should fulfill the following criteria:

 - Be provided by a medical practitioner who is licensed to diagnose the condition (the practitioner's contact details and credentials should be included)